OpenMDAO/dymos/dymos/docs/feature_reference/phases/variables.rst

 Variables
 ---------

-An Optimal Control problem in |project| consists of the following variable types.
+An Optimal Control problem in Dymos consists of the following variable types.

 Time
 ~~~~

-Optimal control problems in |project| assume a system that is evolving in time.
+Optimal control problems in Dymos assume a system that is evolving in time.
 State variables
 typically obey some ordinary differential equation that provides the derivative of the states
 w.r.t. time.

 Users can specify various options relating to time with the `set_time_options` method of Phase.

-In |project|, time is characterized by two variables:
+In Dymos, time is characterized by two variables:

 * `t_initial` - The initial time of the phase
 * `t_duration` - The duration of the phase